15 Super Bowl Facts You Probably Didn’t Know About

 It’s good to be family—or a friend

 According to Jackson, players aren’t the only ones who get to enjoy the Super Bowl perks.
-“Family and friends enjoy the weekend with hotel stays, luxury vehicle loans, and exclusive events,” says Jackson, “They also have the opportunity to attend practice the day before the game—or at least it was this way with the Indianapolis Colts.”
-Skipping Super Bowl?
-Here are 14 kid foods you should still be eating.
+“Family and friends enjoy the weekend with hotel stays, luxury vehicle loans, and exclusive events,” says Jackson.
+“They also have the opportunity to attend practice the day before the game—or at least it was this way with the Indianapolis Colts.”

 A ticket to the Super Bowl isn’t the only in-demand ticket that week.
-According to Trinchero, there are multiple high-profile parties all week long, most with corporate sponsors.
+According to Trinchero, there are usually (in pre-COVID times) multiple high-profile parties all week long, most with corporate sponsors.
 You can even purchase a general admission ticket to some of the biggest parties, but it won’t come cheap—Trinchero says these can go for more than $2,000!

 Those crazy-expensive ads

 This is another Super Bowl fact you’ve likely heard about before: Those ads are big money.
 On average, a 30-second Super Bowl spot runs in the millions.
-The most expensive of all time?
-A $12.4 million ad by Chrysler in 2011.
+Two ads are tied for the most expensive ever: A 2020 Google/Google Assistant ad and a 2020 Amazon Alexa ad both cost $16.8 million.

 No ordinary coin will do